Argamant/linux-notes/README.md

 ### chmod
 change file permissions
-the octal goes like this: [user][group][others]  the user is the owner of the file. yiur setting bits using hexadecimals for three octals.
+the octal goes like this: [user][group][others]  the user is the owner of the file.
+Is there a way to have multiple owners and multiple groups?
+You are setting bits using hexadecimals for three octals.
+Each one works the same way.
+Each bit of the octal represents a permission that you can have, like read, write or execute.
+It's easier just to use the letter designations for these like I did in the example below.

 use `ls -l [filename]` to see what permissions there are already.

 `chmod u+rwx file.txt`

 ### find